Incentive Marketplace

 Validator A has an Incentive Commission of 5%

-and directs 1 $BGT of emissions towards the Reward Vault.
+and directs 1 $BGT of emissions toward the Reward Vault.

 From 100 $USDC